Equinox Marathon: History

-The marathon was started in 1963 by members of the University of Alaska Fairbanks community.
+The marathon was started in 1964 by members of the University of Alaska Fairbanks community.
 The inaugural event had 143 entrants and 69 finishers, with the majority of entrants (and plurality of finishers) being women.

 During the late 1960s, the marathon was the largest marathon in the world, thrice.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic.

 The Marathon Course

 The course begins at the University of Alaska Fairbanks and primarily follows trails and dirt roads past the summit of Ester Dome (elevation 2323 ft.), then returns to the summit and drops to Henderson Rd.
 From there, the course follows Henderson and Gold Hill Roads back to the university campus.
 In 2012 the course was modified slightly to include additional sections of trail and less road running.
 A new section of single-track trail was constructed from the base of Ester Dome Road ascending to the point where the old trail leaves the road.
 The men's course record of 2:38:14 was set in 2019 by Aaron Fletcher, breaking the long-standing previous record of 2:41:30 set in 1984 by Stan Justice.
-The women's record of 3:07:22 was set in 2021 by Anna Dalton, breaking the previous record of 3:15:06 that was held by six time champion Christy Marvin.
+The women's record of 3:07:22 was set in 2021 by Anna Dalton, breaking the previous record of 3:15:06 that was held by seven time champion Christy Marvin.

+In 2023 a nonbinary division was added.

 Equinox Relay

 The Equinox Relay is run concomitantly with the marathon along the same course by teams of three people.
 Exchange zones are located at mile 8.4 and mile 17.
+The relay was added in 1995 and run through 2019.
+It will be recontinued in 2024, after a hiatus due to COVID-19 related logistic complications.